wbigert/portfolio/TeamMetrics/README.md

 #### \<date\>
 The Python datetime of when this session was finished (used to generate date interval reports).

-The Discord Bot may also create a log message in a dedicated Discord text channel once a session is started or ended if this feature is enabled .
+The Discord Bot may also create a log message in a dedicated Discord text channel once a session is started or ended if this feature is enabled.

 ## Session Logging Assistance
 Once a session of a registered emploee is completed, that employee will receive a direct message from the Discord Bot containing the session duration as well as a link to that employee's Jira time tracking page (see the **Demo** section).
 This simplifies the process of employees with per-hour contracts so that they don't have to time their sessions themselves.